benjaminbeuster/DDICDI_generator/userguide/userguide.md

 ### Memory Processing Limitations

-1. **In-Memory Processing Model**: The current implementation processes data files entirely in memory, which places limitations on the size of files that can be efficiently processed.
+- **In-Memory Processing Model**: The current implementation processes data files entirely in memory, which places limitations on the size of files that can be efficiently processed.

-2. **Default Row Limitation**: To ensure reliable performance across various hardware configurations, the tool is configured to process only the first 5 rows of data by default when including data values in the output.
+- **Default Row Limitation**: To ensure reliable performance across various hardware configurations, the tool is configured to process only the first 5 rows of data by default when including data values in the output.

-3. **Chunked Processing**: For larger datasets, the tool implements a chunking mechanism that processes data in segments of 500 rows at a time to manage memory usage, but this approach still has limitations with very large datasets.
+- **Chunked Processing**: For larger datasets, the tool implements a chunking mechanism that processes data in segments of 500 rows at a time to manage memory usage, but this approach still has limitations with very large datasets.

-4. **Dynamic Memory Management**: The tool includes a `MemoryManager` component that attempts to optimize chunk sizes based on available system memory, but cannot overcome fundamental limitations of the in-memory processing model.
+- **Dynamic Memory Management**: The tool includes a MemoryManager component that attempts to optimize chunk sizes based on available system memory, but cannot overcome fundamental limitations of the in-memory processing model.

 ### DDI-CDI Data Model Complexity

-The DDI-CDI specification requires a high level of descriptive detail for each data point, which results in significant output size expansion:
+The DDI-CDI specification requires a high level of descriptive detail for each cell in the data table, which results in significant output size expansion:

-1. **Triple Element Representation**: In the DDI-CDI model, each cell in your data matrix requires three distinct elements to be fully represented:
+- **Triple Element Representation**: In the DDI-CDI model, each cell in your data matrix requires three distinct elements to be fully represented:
-   - **InstanceValue**: Describes the actual value
+  - *InstanceValue*: Describes the actual value
-   - **DataPoint**: Defines the data point's properties and relationships
+  - *DataPoint*: Defines the data point's properties and relationships
-   - **DataPointPosition**: Specifies the position within the data structure
+  - *DataPointPosition*: Specifies the position within the data structure

-2. **Output Size Expansion**: This triple representation means that a dataset with relatively modest dimensions will generate a much larger DDI-CDI representation.
+- **Output Size Expansion**: This triple representation means that a dataset with relatively modest dimensions will generate a much larger DDI-CDI representation.
 For example:
   - A dataset with 9,950 rows and just 22 columns would require 656,700 elements (9,950 × 22 × 3) to represent all data cells
   - The resulting JSON-LD file could contain over 5 million lines of code when including all structural metadata

-3. **Visualization Limitations**: The preview functionality in the tool is designed to handle up to approximately 100,000 characters, beyond which the display is truncated (though the full content remains available for download).
+- **Visualization Limitations**: The preview functionality in the tool is designed to handle up to approximately 100,000 characters, beyond which the display is truncated (though the full content remains available for download).

-4. **Memory Consumption**: Processing very large datasets can require significant memory resources, particularly when generating the complete DDI-CDI representation.
+- **Memory Consumption**: Processing very large datasets can require significant memory resources, particularly when generating the complete DDI-CDI representation.
 The tool implements safeguards to prevent browser crashes, but these also limit the size of datasets that can be fully processed.

 ### Browser-Based Constraints

-1. **Client-Side Processing**: As a web application, the tool relies on client-side (browser) resources for data processing, which imposes additional constraints compared to dedicated desktop applications.
+- **Client-Side Processing**: As a web application, the tool relies on client-side (browser) resources for data processing, which imposes additional constraints compared to dedicated desktop applications.

-2. **Download Size Limitations**: While the tool supports downloading files of any size that can be generated, browser memory limitations may impact the ability to process extremely large output files.
+- **Download Size Limitations**: While the tool supports downloading files of any size that can be generated, browser memory limitations may impact the ability to process extremely large output files.

-3. **Processing Time**: Large datasets may require significant processing time, during which the interface will display a progress indicator but may appear less responsive.
+- **Processing Time**: Large datasets may require significant processing time, during which the interface will display a progress indicator but may appear less responsive.

+### Open Source and Local Setup Options

+The DDI-CDI Converter is open source and available at [GitHub: benjaminbeuster/DDICDI_generator](https://github.com/benjaminbeuster/DDICDI_generator).
+Users can benefit from several advantages by setting up the tool locally:

+- **Customizable Row Limits**: Users can modify the source code to increase the default row limit beyond 5 rows based on their local machine's capabilities.
+- **Performance Optimization**: Local installation allows users to allocate more memory and processing power for handling larger datasets.
+- **Privacy and Security**: Processing data locally eliminates the need to upload sensitive data to external servers.
+- **Custom Extensions**: Advanced users can extend the tool's functionality to meet specific requirements.

+To set up the tool locally:
+1. Clone the repository from GitHub
+2. Follow the installation instructions in the repository's README

 ## Ideas for Next Steps